RGPaul/streamdeck-vlc/README.md

 This plugin supports macOS and Windows 10.

 ## Installing on macOS

-### Activiating VLC Web Interface
+### Activating VLC Web Interface
-- Go to VLC > Preferences > Interface.
+1. Go to VLC > Preferences > Interface.
 There is a section named "HTTP web interface", enable the checkbox for the interface, and set a password.
 The password is required.
+2. Restart VLC player
+3. Ensure you have enabled the player by going to http://localhost:8080 in your web browser.
+Leave the username blank, and use the password you set.
+If you see a VLC player menu come up, you have successfully enabled the VLC Web interface.

 ### Configuring Stream Deck VLC Control
-- In your stream deck configuration manager, add a VLC Control button.
+1. In your stream deck configuration manager, add a VLC Control button.
-- Click on this button, and set the following parameters, replacing password with the password you previously set.
+2. Click on this button, and set the following parameters, replacing password with the password you previously set.
     + Host: localhost
     + Port: 8080
     + Password: {PASSWORD SET IN VLC}